kevangel79/b2share-nagios-plugin/README.md

 ## Pre-requisites:

-- Probe robot user SHOULD have two accounts registered within B2ACCESS/UNITY: username/password and X509 certificate
+- Probe robot users SHOULD have two accounts registered within B2ACCESS/UNITY: username/password and X509 certificate, former are the OAuth/OIDC client credentials
-- She SHOULD be a part of the group **/oauth-clients** or the group defined for the property **unity.oauth2.as.clientsGroup** inside the **/UNITY-CONF/endpoints/oauth2-as.properties file**, additionally the user SHOULD have **sys:oauth:allowedGrantFlows = client** attribute defined inside the group.
-The attribute can also be set filling-up the OAuth client registration form
+- The probe users SHOULD be a part of the group **/oauth-clients** or the group defined for the property **unity.oauth2.as.clientsGroup** inside the **/UNITY-CONF/endpoints/oauth2-as.properties file**, additionally they SHOULD have **sys:oauth:allowedGrantFlows = client** attribute defined inside the group.
+The attribute can also be set by filling-up the OAuth client registration form
-- She SHOULD also be a part of the group defined for the property **unity.oauth2.as.usersGroup** inside the **/UNITY-CONF/endpoints/oauth2-as.properties file**
+- The users SHOULD also be a part of the group defined for the property **unity.oauth2.as.usersGroup** inside the **/UNITY-CONF/endpoints/oauth2-as.properties file**
+- Mandatory attributes such as email should be stored in root group of the B2ACCESS/UNITY instance
 - The UNITY administrator SHOULD enable certificate authenticator for the REST Admin endpoint (by default disabled)

 Example: